“The best light-as-air chocolate mousse made with simple ingredients! So rich and creamy, you won’t believe how easy it is to make!”

 How to Make Whipped Cream Topping

-When you are ready to serve your mousse, whipped cream makes a traditional topping!
-Although you can serve this mousse without any toppings and it will still be divine!
+When you’re ready to serve your mousse, whipped cream makes a classic topping.
+Although you can serve this mousse without any toppings, it will still be divine!
 You can buy remade Cool Whip, but fresh whipped cream is the way to go!
 Here’s how I make mine.

-1. Place large mixing bowl in the freezer until it’s chilled
+1. Place a large mixing bowl in the freezer until it’s chilled

 2. Pour cold heavy whipping cream, powdered sugar, and vanilla extract into the bowl.